Top 20 Most Beautiful Countries of the World to Travel in 2023/2024

 7. India

-When it came to providing diverse, exhilarating travel experiences, India certainly delivered.
-"The different areas of India offer different things - lush rainforest in the south and the beautiful Himalayas in the north," one respondent said.
+India did not disappoint in terms of offering a wide variety of thrilling travel experiences.
+"The different areas of India offer different things - lush rainforest in the south and the beautiful Himalayas in the north," according to one participant.

 8. France